wxifaras/ai-search-multimodal-pipeline/README.md

 When the first document is uploaded to the `samples` container:

-1. **Infrastructure Setup**: Creates all required Azure AI Search resources:
+1. **AI Search Infrastructure Setup**: Creates all required Azure AI Search resources:
    - Data source connection to Blob Storage
    - Search index with text and vector fields
    - Skillset with Document Intelligence and Azure OpenAI skills